 Walmgate – Tel: 01904 635599 khaosanroadyork.co.uk

-Located in the heart of the historic city of York, Khao San Road is a warm and inviting Thai Bistro which serves authentic Thai cuisine.
+Located in the heart of of York, Khao San Road is an inviting and friendly Thai Bistro serving authentic Thai cuisine.

-Understandably one of York’s most talked about eateries, serving award winning food in a relaxed dining atmosphere.
-Highly commended for fresh fish dishes, home made desserts and a seemingly endless selection of fine wines.
+One of York’s most talked about restaurants, serving award winning food in a relaxed dining atmosphere.
+Highly commended for fresh fish dishes, home made desserts and fine wines.

 28 Castlegate, York, YO1 9RP - Tel: 01904 612744